 Aviationweb déjà vu Luchtvaart déjà vu

 N5602 Hamburger Flugzeugbau HFB-320 Hansa c/n 1045

 In the second part of 1968, after three HFB-320 were ordered for the RLS, the Hansajet became well known at Groningen-Eelde.
-HFB directed a number of brand-new HFB-320 Hansa jets to Groningen Airport Eelde for test flying and training.
-Hansajet D-CIRU made its first flight on 20-12-1969.
-The D-CIRU was reregistered N5602 after the Berlin based Modern Air Transport ordered a HFB-320QC on 20/03/1970.
-Hansa N5602 stayed from March 25 until April 4, 1970 at Eelde for test flying and training of the crewmembers.
-The N5602 was photographed on 25-03-1970.
-On April 4, 1970 the N5602 was delivered to Modern Air Transport at Berlin-Tegel.
+Hamburger Flugzeugbau directed a number of brand-new HFB-320 Hansa jets to Groningen Airport Eelde for test flying and training.
+Hansajet D-CIRU made its first flight on 20 December 1969.
+The D-CIRU was reregistered N5602 after the Berlin based Modern Air Transport ordered a HFB-320QC on 20 March 1970.
+Hansa N5602 stayed at Eelde from 25 March until 4 April 1970 for test flying and crew training.
+The N5602 was photographed on 25 March 1970.
+On 4 April 1970, HFB-320 N5602 was delivered to Modern Air Transport at Berlin-Tegel.

-Cimber Air of Denmark was a regular visitor of Eelde airfield in these years.
-On April 11, 1970 the Nord 262A OY-BCO and OY-BKR came in for fuel.
+Cimber Air of Denmark was a regular visitor of Eelde airfield in the seventies.
+On 11 April 1970, Nord 262A OY-BCO and OY-BKR came in for fuel.
 Originally known as the MH262 Super Broussard, the Nord 262 was designed by the former Avions Max Holste.
-The prototype, the MH250 with piston engines, flew first May 20,1959, followed by the MH260 with enlarged fuselage and turboprops on July 29, 1960.
+The prototype, the MH250 with piston engines, flew first 20 May 1959, followed by the MH260 with enlarged fuselage and turboprops on 29 July 1960.
 Ten MH260 with its rectangular section fuselage were built.
-The pressurised Nord 262 made its first flight on 24th December 1962.
+The pressurised Nord 262 made its first flight on 24 December 1962.

-On August 29, 1966 the NLM started with 2 leased Fokker F-27-300M Troopship regular services from Amsterdam to 5 regional airports in Holland.
-On 01/12/1967 Friendship PH-SAD was transferred from Schreiner Airways to the KLM to operate on the NLM-routes.
-On 29/06/1968 the Friendship was transferred to the NLM The number of flights at the AMS-GRQ service increased over the years from 2 up to 5 times a day with a growing number of passengers.
-After the KLM decided to reduce the number of flights to 2 times a day, the number of passengers went down dramatically and finally the NLM-service AMS-GRQ succeeded.
+On 29 August 1966, NLM (B.V.
+Nederlandse Luchtvaart Maatschappij) started regular services out of Amsterdam to 5 regional airports in Holland, including the service Amsterdam-Groningen.
+The first NLM aircraft were Fokker F-27-300M Troopship PH-KFA and PH-KFB, aircraft of the RNethAF, owned by Staat de Nederlanden and leased to KLM for the period 12 May 1966 until 3 May 1972.
+On 1 December 1967, F-27-266 PH-SAD was transferred from Schreiner Airways to KLM to operate on the NLM-routes.
+On 29 June 1968, the Friendship was transferred to the NLM.
+The number of flights at the AMS-GRQ service increased over the years from 2 up to 5 times a day with a growing number of passengers.
+After KLM reduced the number of flights to 2 times a day, the number of passengers went down dramatically and finally the NLM-service AMS-GRQ succeeded.

+Aviationweb déjà vu Luchtvaart déjà vu